b-smets/typescript-react-interview/README.md

-# React Web developer programming challange
+# React Web developer programming challenge

 ## Exercise Description

-We'd like you to demonstrate your abilities in creating functional React components using hooks.
+We would like you to demonstrate your abilities in creating functional React components using hooks.

 ### Basic Task

 Your task is to develop a functional component (or components) in React using hooks to display a list of products fetched from the following API: https://dummyjson.com/products

-We're specifically interested in seeing your usage of the `useEffect` hook for making the GET request to fetch the data.
-We'd also like you to create a separate component for the list of products.

 ### Extended Task